SuikaCider/coding_practice/README.md

 4. A reflection on what I learned
 5. My final solution

+And if I learn anything particularly important while working on a project, I will export that note to the `KeyLearnings.md` file.

+---

-I'm learning independently, so if you have suggestions/input, please reach out!
+> I'm learning independently, so if you have suggestions/input, please reach out!